FireGoblin/goActorBinaryTree/README.md

 on Coursera which was a course on Scala.
 In the original assignment used the pattern matching in Scala for making it easier to handle the operations and operationReplys, and used the akka Actor system.

+The structure is a binary tree.
+Each node contains an element integer and a boolean representing whether that element has been removed.
+Instead of actually removing a node, we simply flip the removed variable in it to true.
+GCing involves copying all non-removed nodes to a new tree and then freeing up the old nodes, thus elimination all removed nodes (besides the root 0 node which may or may not be removed).

 Porting from scala

 The interfaces Operation and OperationReply were originally traits in the scala code.
 Perform() was the new function